eyeonus/Trade-Dangerous/README.txt

        DEFAULT: 3
        Being applying "--prune-score" from this hop onward.
 Set 0 to disable.
-       NOTE: This can speed up long run calculations, but it can also cause you to miss gold-mines that are a just a few hops away... e.g.
+       NOTE: This can speed up long run calculations, but it can also cause you to miss gold-mines that are a just a few hops away… e.g.
          --prune-hop 4 --prune-score 22.5

      --avoid ITEM/SYSTEM/STATION
-     --avoid AVOID,AVOID,...,AVOID
+     --avoid AVOID,AVOID,…,AVOID
      --av ITEM/SYSTEM/STATION
-     --av AVOID,AVOID,...,AVOID
+     --av AVOID,AVOID,…,AVOID
        Excludes the item/system/station matching the name from the database e.g.
          --avoid Gold